 survive

-This edition of the Global Youth & News Media Prize journalism award spotlights successful youth collaborations that contribute to the survival of local news outlets.
+This edition of the Global Youth & News Media Prize journalism award [it a spotlight on successful youth collaborations that contributed to the survival of local news outlets.

 More than a dozen partners (listed below) helped get the word out about the award and will do the same about the eventual laureates.
 They are also providing a jury member.